Animal Crossing (video game): Accolades

 During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Animal Crossing with "Outstanding Innovation in Console Gaming", "Outstanding Achievement in Game Design", and "Console Role-Playing Game of the Year"; it also received nominations for "Outstanding Achievement in Gameplay Engineering", "Console Game of the Year", and "Game of the Year".

 GameSpot named it the best GameCube game of September 2002, and gave the game its annual "Best Role-Playing Game on GameCube" award.
 It was a runner-up for GameSpots 2002 "Game of the Year on GameCube" prize, but lost to Metroid Prime.
 The game was ranked 126th in Electronic Gaming Monthlys “The Greatest 200 Video Games of Their Time” in 2006.
 In 2021, The Strong National Museum of Play inducted Animal Crossing to its World Video Game Hall of Fame.

+Legacy

+The popularity of the series inspired the creation of an animated film based on the game's sequel Animal Crossing: Wild World, titled Dōbutsu no Mori, which was released exclusively in Japan.